Solving EV Problems #4 – Improving EV drivers’ experience

 Improving EV drivers’ experience can be summarised in a single word: simplicity.

 Your EV charging network can be dense and complex, as long as this is contained in the backend.
-Whether you are an electric mobility service provider or an electric vehicle service provider, the EV drivers using your network will only be interested in your advanced settings and functionalities if they make their life easier and the experience of driving an EV more pleasant.
+Whether you are an eMobility service provider or an electric vehicle service provider, the EV drivers using your network will only be interested in your advanced settings and functionalities if they make their life easier and the experience of driving an EV more pleasant.

 Here are five key functionalities you should consider integrating into your EV charging network to improve the experience for your drivers.